tougshire/wibekwa/README.md

 ## Installation

-Wibekwa depends on Touglates and Wagtail ModelAdmin.
-Touglates requires Markdown
+Wibekwa requires Wibekwa_base, Touglates and Wagtail ModelAdmin.
+Touglates requires Markdown.

 These instructions are written with the assumption that you're starting a new project